wp-plugins/random-excerpts-fader/readme.txt

 The foo bar is not a problem here.
 Don't worry about it.

 == Changelog ==
+= 1.3 =
+* Fixed IE bugs
+* Rewrote the js to make it more efficient
+* Added fixed height option

 = 1.2.7 =
 * Tested on 3.2 RC1
-* "all categories" option in widget options had stopped working in wp 3.2RC1 - Fixed.
+* "all categories" had stopped working in this version - Fixed.

 = 1.2.5 =